clastix/kamaji/docs/content/reference/api.md

         <td>string</td>
         <td>
           NodeAffinityPolicy indicates how we will treat Pod's nodeAffinity/nodeSelector when calculating pod topology spread skew.
 Options are: - Honor: only nodes matching nodeAffinity/nodeSelector are included in the calculations. - Ignore: nodeAffinity/nodeSelector are ignored.
 All nodes are included in the calculations.
  If this value is nil, the behavior is equivalent to the Honor policy.
-This is a alpha-level feature enabled by the NodeInclusionPolicyInPodTopologySpread feature flag.<br/>
+This is a beta-level feature default enabled by the NodeInclusionPolicyInPodTopologySpread feature flag.<br/>
         </td>
         <td>false</td>
       </tr><tr>